-The spreadsheet provides estimates of cost and return for bottom culture of spat on shell oysters in Maryland.
-This has been the principal method of oyster culture for decades and one that has potential for cost-effectively raising shellfish.
+The spreadsheet provides estimates of cost and return for containerized culture of oysters in Maryland.
+These systems have been used for oyster culture for many years and have potential for profitably raising shellfish.
+In most cases, contained culture is carried out to produce oysters for the high-value raw bar markets.
+Therefore, they are usually used for the production of single, or cultchless, oysters.

 Investments, operating costs and production outcomes often vary between lease sites.
 Always remember that you are raising live animals and they require proper management for success.
-The use of selected strains in your farming operation can also affect operating costs and profitability.
+The use of selected strains in your farming operation can also affect operating cost and profitability.
+Anyone contemplating an investment in shellfish culture is encouraged to speak to licensed professionals such as attorneys, accountants, and tax professionals to determine the suitability of shellfish culture as an appropriate business investment.
+The use of this spreadsheet does not guarantee any specific returns or profitability for your business.